aws-amplify/docs/docs/console/auth/import.md

 If you want to have Amplify manage your authorization resources in a new environment, unlink the imported Cognito resource and add authorization to your new environment.
 This will create new Amplify-managed authorization resources in the new environment.

 ## Unlink an existing Cognito User Pool or Identity Pool
-In order to unlink your existing Cognito resource, click "Unlink Cognito User Pool and Identity Pool" on the bottom of the Authentication page and follow the prompt.
+In order to unlink your existing Cognito resource, select "Unlink Cognito User Pool and Identity Pool" on the bottom of the Authentication page and follow the prompt.
 This will only unlink the Cognito resource referenced from the Amplify project.
 It will not delete the Cognito resource itself.